develprr/synchronous-dispatcher/README.md

 ```

 You can also register a handler under specified ID.
 It is useful
-when you want to explicitely emove that handler later:
+when you want to explicitely remove that handler later:

 ```js